 If you are climbing (rather than descending) the South Ridge of North Twin, you will have to contour north around the base of the cliffy arete then battle with the loose talus/scree/gravel to ascend the 300 foot gully to regain the South Ridge.
 Continue from that point up the South Ridge, skirting ridge towers and ugly ridge cliff bands as necessary to reach the summit of North Twin.
 It’s not easy, but it’s doable.
 It has no deadly exposure and is never worse than a Class 3.

 Northeast Ridge, Class 2+

-A number of climbers have climbed over this peak from the north, passing over Peak 10677 on the way.
+A number of mountaineers have climbed over this peak from the north, passing over Peak 10677 on the way.
 They have used FS-214 to approach the peak from the north.
 FS-214 is not in the book and I do not have any first-hand information on this route.
 I have posted Ken Jones’ GPS track which shows this route.
 The road is gated at the point where Ken started.